-If someone used your browser to submit the form and updated it to their own values, their information will overwrite yours.
+If someone used your browser and device to submit the form and updated it to their own values, their information will overwrite yours.
 Hence, when you visit the same form again, their information will appear instead.

 You forwarded an email to someone.